wakarimasenco/streamingchan/README.md

 Returns and unbounded list of JSON post objects as defined by the [4Chan API](https://github.com/4chan/4chan-API#posts-object), with one exception.
 A field `board` has been added to denote the board the post originated from.

 Each json object will be seperated by a carriage return (`\r\n`).
 Any new lines in the post will be denoted with a regular new line (`\n`).

+If the API hasn't sent a message in atleast 30 seconds, the API will send a blank line ('\r\n').

 ## TODO